 The France Pavilion has two theater shows.
 Beauty and the Beast Sing Along, which is a 15-minute version of the animated Beauty and the Beast with lyrics provided to sing along, plays most of the day.

 The other show is, Impressions de France, which showcases the beauty of France over 18 minutes typically plays in the evenings only.
-The pavilion also has an outdoor performance by Serveur Amusant, chair-stacking acrobats.
+The pavilion also sometimes has an outdoor performance by Serveur Amusant, chair-stacking acrobats.

 United Kingdom Pavilion